Shissa43/Analogue-Pocket-Platform-Art/README.md

 Some alternative artworks were added to fill out missing platforms (SegaMarkIII...).

-For an even more comprehensive and up to date collection of platform art checkout [Dyreschlock](https://github.com/dyreschlock)
+For an even more comprehensive and up to date collection of platform art checkout [Dyreschlock](https://github.com/dyreschlock/pocket-platform-images) images.

 Have fun!